ecomplus/client/README.md

 with methods (object properties) to read public resources from the APIs.

 ## Callback
-All the methods are functions with _callback_ argument, it's the function that you should pass to treat the request response.
+All the methods are functions with _callback_ as his first argument, it's the function that you should pass to treat the request response.
 `callback` function must have two arguments: